franzos/goFranz/about.md

 Apart from my travels, I'm a privacy advocate and supporter of technologies and ideas that help promote personal freedom, decentralize certain aspects of power, and are easily accessible to everyone - now or in the near future.

-Whenever I'm not working, I like to disconnect and return a different era - with crackling vinyls, glowing amplifiers and a glass of scotch - no ice.
+Whenever I'm not working, I like to disconnect and return a different era - with crackling vinyls and glowing amplifiers.

 Here's what I'm reading: [Bookshelf](/bookshelf/)